wa0x6e/DebugKitEx/readme.md

 ###Install the plugin###

-Add this plugin to the list that CakePHP loads.
+Add the plugin to the list that CakePHP loads.

 ```php
 CakePlugin::load(array('DebugKit','DebugKitEx'));